Friday, May 15, 2020

 Certificates: Certificates will be emailed to attendees within four weeks of completion of the date of the conference.

 You are encouraged to wear clothing that may get soiled (gowns, gloves, booties, and safety glasses will be provided).
-There will be a survey sent out the week before the conference to sign-up for the hands-on sessions in the afternoon.
+There will be a survey sent out within one business day to sign-up for the hands-on sessions in the afternoon.
 If we do not receive a survey response from you, there will be a sign-up in the morning of the conference.
 There is limited space for the hands-on sessions and preference will be given to those who fill out the survey.

 ||Friday, May 15, 2020